WilsonSayresLab/PopInf/README.md

 See the readme file in the folder called "`Prep_Reference_Panel`"

 ## Step 3: Separate reference panel and unknown panel by biological sex
-If you would like to analyze the biological sexes separately, see the readme file in the folder called "`separate_biologicalSex`"
+If you would like to analyze the biological sexes separately, see the readme file in the folder called "`Separate_Biological_Sex`"